eosrio/hyperion-docs/docs/install.md

 ```

 !!! warning
-    Setting `bootstrap.memory_lock: true` will try to use all the RAM configured for JVM (check next step) on startup.
+    Setting `bootstrap.memory_lock: true` will make elasticsearch try to use all the RAM configured for JVM on startup  (check next step).
-    This could crash if you allocate more RAM tham available on the system.
+    This could crash if you allocate more RAM than available on the system.
-    Setting mem_lock as `false`, might cause the JVM or shell session to exit if elasticsearch tries to allocate more memory than is available!
+    Setting mem_lock as `false` with swap disabled might cause the JVM or shell session to exit if elasticsearch tries to allocate more memory than is available!

-After starting Elasticsearch, you can see whether this setting was applied successfully by checking the value of mlockall in the output from this request:
+After starting Elasticsearch, you can see whether this setting was applied successfully by checking the value of `mlockall` in the output from this request:

 ````
 GET _nodes?filter_path=**.mlockall